IanHo2019/DID_Handbook/README.md

 $$Y_{it} = \alpha_i + \gamma_t + \sum_{k = -4, \ k \neq -1}^5 \beta_k D_{it}^k + \delta_1 \sum_{k < -4} D_{it}^k + \delta_2 \sum_{k > 5} D_{it}^k + \varepsilon_{it}$$
 Within dynamic specifications, researchers need to address the issue of multi-collinearity.
 The most common way to avoid the multi-collinearity is to exclude the treatment dummy for period -1 (the last period before the treatment) as shown above.
 Additionally, above I binned distant relative periods, which is also a common action to address the imbalance issues.

 In this format of DID, an unbiased estimation becomes much more complicated than the classical DID.
 A lot of econometricians have tried to solve this problem and they are still trying nowadays.
-In the following, I only cover several brand new (dynamic) DID estimators with their corresponding commands in Stata.
-Note that some of the following Stata packages are under development, so it is best to read their recent documentations before applying them to your research.
+In the following, I will cover most (but not all) brand new (dynamic) DID estimators with their corresponding commands in Stata.
+Some of the following Stata packages are still under development, so it is best to read their recent documentations before applying them to your research.

 ### Interaction-Weighted Estimator for DID